Tyrrrz/DotnetRuntimeBootstrapper/Readme.md

 - **Self-contained** deployment:
   - While eliminating the need for installing the correct runtime, this method comes at a significant file size overhead.
 A very basic WinForms application, for example, starts at around 100 MB in size.
 This can be very cumbersome when doing auto-updates, but also seems quite wasteful if you consider that the user may end up with multiple .NET applications each bringing their own runtime.
   - Targets a specific platform, which means that you have to provide separate binaries for each operating system and processor architecture that you intend to support.
 Additionally, it can also create confusion among non-technical users, who may have a hard time figuring out which of the release binaries they need to download.
   - Snapshots a specific version of the runtime when it's produced.
-This means that your application won't be able to benefit from newer releases of the runtime, potentially containing performance or security improvements, unless you deploy a new version of the application.
+This means that your application won't be able to benefit from newer releases of the runtime — which may potentially contain performance or security improvements — unless you deploy a new version of the application.
   - Is, in fact, _not completely self-contained_.
-Depending on the user's machine, they might still need to install Visual C++ runtime and required Windows updates, neither of which are packaged with the application.
-Although this is only required for operating systems older than Windows 10, a big portion of your users may still be using them.
+Depending on the user's machine, they might still need to install the Visual C++ runtime or certain Windows updates, neither of which are packaged with the application.
+Although this is only required for older operating systems, a big portion of your users may still be using them.

-**.NET Runtime Bootstrapper** is a project that provides an alternative _third deployment option_.
+**.NET Runtime Bootstrapper** seeks to solve all the above problems by providing an alternative, third deployment option — **bootstrapped** deployment.
-Combining the best of both framework-dependent and self-contained deployments, bootstrapped deployment eliminates the above-mentioned issues.

 - **Bootstrapped** deployment:
   - Takes care of installing the target .NET runtime automatically.
-All the user has to do is press "Yes" when prompted and the bootstrapper will download and install the correct version of the runtime on its own.
+All the user has to do is accept the prompt and the bootstrapper will download and install the correct version of the runtime on its own.
   - Can also automatically install the Visual C++ runtime and missing Windows updates, when running on older operating systems.
 This means that users who are still using Windows 7 will have just as seamless experience as those running on Windows 10.
-  - Does not have any file size overhead because it doesn't package additional files.
+  - Does not impose any file size overhead as it does not package additional files.
 Missing prerequisites are downloaded on-demand.
   - Allows your application to benefit from newer releases of the runtime that the user might install in the future.
-When deploying your application, you are only tying it to a _minimum_ .NET version (within the same major).
+When deploying your application, you are only tying it to a _minimum_ .NET version within the same major.
-  - Is _truly portable_ because the provided application host is a platform-agnostic .NET Framework 3.5 executable, which works out-of-the-box on all environments starting with Windows 7.
-This means that you only need to share a single distribution of your application, without worrying about different CPU architectures or operating systems.
+  - Is _truly portable_ because the provided application host is a platform-agnostic .NET Framework 3.5 executable that works out-of-the-box on all environments starting with Windows 7.
+This means that you only need to share a single distribution of your application, without worrying about different CPU architectures or other details.

 ## Features

-- Runs the application in-process using a custom runtime host
+- Executes target assembly in-process using a custom runtime host
-- Comes in both GUI and CLI variants
+- Provides GUI-based or CLI-based host, depending on the application
 - Detects and installs missing dependencies:
   - Required version of .NET runtime
   - Required Visual C++ binaries
   - Required Windows updates
 - Works out-of-the-box on Windows 7 and higher
 - Supports all platforms in a single executable
-- Integrates seamlessly within the build process
+- Integrates seamlessly inside the build process
-- Inherits application resources, such as version info, manifest, and icons
+- Retains native resources, such as version info, manifest, and icons
 - Imposes no overhead in file size or performance

 ## Video